-Neuronal activity induces tau release from healthy neuronsFebruary 15th, 2013 in Alzheimer's disease & dementia /
+Neuronal activity induces tau release from healthy neuronsFebruary 15, 2013 in Medicine & Health / Alzheimer's disease & dementia

 Researchers from King's College London have discovered that neuronal activity can stimulate tau release from healthy neurons in the absence of cell death.
 The results published by Diane Hanger and her colleagues in EMBO reports show that treatment of neurons with known biological signaling molecules increases the release of tau into the culture medi-um.
 The release of tau from cortical neurons is therefore a physiological process that can be regulated by neuronal activity.